Hirnantian glaciation: Gamma-ray burst

-A gamma-ray burst has been suggested by some researchers as the cause of the abrupt glaciation at the beginning of the Hirnantian.
-The effects of a ten second gamma-ray burst occurring within two kiloparsecs of Earth would have delivered it a fluence of 100 kilojoules per square metre.
-This would have resulted in a major depletion of ozone, a potent greenhouse gas, through its reaction with nitric oxide produced as a result of the burst's dissociation of diatomic nitrogen and subsequent reaction of nitrogen atoms with oxygen.
-Additionally, large amounts of nitric acid would rain down on Earth's surface in the aftermath of the gamma-ray burst, causing blooms of nitrate-limited photosynthesisers that would have sequestered large amounts of carbon dioxide from the atmosphere.
+A gamma-ray burst (GRB) has been suggested by some researchers as the cause of the abrupt glaciation at the beginning of the Hirnantian.
+The effects of a ten second GRB occurring within two kiloparsecs of Earth would have delivered it a fluence of 100 kilojoules per square metre.
+This would have resulted in large amounts of nitric acid raining down on Earth's surface in the aftermath of the gamma-ray burst, causing blooms of nitrate-limited photosynthesisers that would have sequestered large amounts of carbon dioxide from the atmosphere.
+Additionally, the GRB would have initiated a major depletion of ozone, another potent greenhouse gas, through its reaction with nitric oxide produced as a result of the GRB's dissociation of diatomic nitrogen and subsequent reaction of nitrogen atoms with oxygen.

+Asteroid impact

 Ordovician meteor event

 The breakup of the L-chondrite parent body caused a rain of extraterrestrial material onto the Earth called the Ordovician meteor event.
 This event increased stratospheric dust by 3 or 4 orders of magnitude and may have triggered the ice age by reflecting sunlight back into space.

+Deniliquin impact structure

+A 2023 paper has proposed that the Hirnantian glaciation could have come about due to an impact winter generated by the impact that formed the Deniliquin multiple-ring feature in what is now southeastern Australia, although this hypothesis currently remains untested.

+Debris ring

+A 2024 study suggests that rather than a complete breakup or outright impact, the L-chondrite parent body may have had a near-miss encounter with Earth, causing a part of it to break off from Earth's gravitational pull.
+This debris may have formed a planetary ring, and down-falling debris from the ring may have shaded Earth from the sun's rays and triggering significant cooling.
+Evidence for this comes from the fact that craters dating from the Ordovician meteor event appear to cluster in a distinctive band around the Earth instead of being randomly scattered, which may have come from debris falling to Earth from the ring.
+This ring may have lasted for nearly 40 million years.